-Where premises are proposed to be used for more than one purpose, the parking provisions In determining car parking provision for any development, including a change of use, Council will take into account the following matters: • the scale and nature of the development; • existing traffic generation associated with the traffic
+In determining car parking provision for any development, including a change of use, Council will take into account the following matters:

-- ► traffic generation associated with the proposed development; - traffic volumes on the road network in the area of the development and the capacity of the road network; - impacts on traffic and pedestrian safety; - impacts on residential amenity; - for commercial development-the type of activities on the site, including allocation floor ► area for different uses associated with the commercial development e.g., area dedicated to back-of-house uses such as storage areas; - for residential development-a proposal to accorregate a car share scheme parking space on the site or directly adjoining the site; - methodologies to ameliorate traffic generation impacts (e.g. traffic calming); ► - the availability of public parking (on-steet and off-street) near the development; - the availability of public transport to serve the development; - the probable mode of transpert of users to and from the development; - the suitability of street lighting in the area; - whether the development warrants special consideration because it is proposed for, or relates to, a heritage item; - the characteristics of the streetscape and the site, particularly the subdivision pattern, topography, treet design and width, street tree planting, on-street parking or loading spaces and any existing access arrangements; and - construction method.
+- the scale and nature of the development; - existing traffic generation associated with the site; - traffic generation associated with the proposed development; - traffic volumes on the road network in the area of the development and the capacity of the road network; - impacts on traffic and pedestrian safety; - impacts on residential amenity; - for commercial development-the type of activities on the site, including allocation floor area for different uses associated with the commercial development e.g., area dedicated to backof-house uses such as storage areas; - for residential development-a proposal to accommodate a car share scheme parking space on the site or directly adjoining the site; - methodologies to ameliorate traffic generation impacts (e.g. traffic calming); - the availability of public parking (on-street and off-street) near the development; - the availability of public transport to serve the development; - the probable mode of transport of users to and from the development; - the suitability of street lighting in the area; - whether the development warrants special consideration because it is proposed for, or relates to, a heritage item; - the characteristics of the streetscape and the site, particularly the subdivision pattern, topography, street design and width, street tree planting, on-street parking or loading spaces and any existing access arrangements; and - construction method.